1 Bg 4-1972: Transcendental Knowledge

 > he does not eat certain foods, does not eat twice in a day

-> or does not leave home.
+> and does not leave home.
 Such sacrifice of the comforts of

 > life is called tapomaya-yajna.
 There are still others who